FAIRplus/the-fair-cookbook/content/recipes/reusability/provenance_matched.md

 ledger, it is digitally signed and synchronized in the network by adding a new element (the block) to the blockchain.
 Each of the new is digitally signed via some cryptographic algorithm (e.g. Blake2).
 Any attempt to modify a particular block would result in changing its signature.
 This can be done but the cost could be prohibitively high as it would entail modifying all subsequent blocks in the chain.
-This arch (URL_TO_INSERT_RECORD_7534 https://fairsharing.org/FAIRsharing.52b22c) itecture ensures the stability or immutability of the ledger.
+This architecture ensures the stability or immutability of the ledger.

 ````{admonition} Important
 :class: tip